teavver/gpt-4-vision-api-wrapper/README.md

 Demo wrapper for gpt4-v via api

+## 31.10.2023 Update

+The current version **should** be stable and working (no support for headless mode for now).
+I've managed to fix the Cloudflare problem for now.
+If you encounter any problems, please open an [Issue](https://github.com/teavver/gpt4-vision-api-wrapper/issues).

 ## About

 This project was developed as a small service for my personal needs.
 While it was primarily designed for my specific use-case, I hope that it can be useful to others who might find it relevant for their purposes.